doinyco/doina-resume/README.md

 ## TECHNICAL PROJECTS

-***Connect Application Backend API (In Progress)*** · [Backend repository](https://github.com/doinyco/connect-application-backend)
-* Developed and managed the backend of the Connect Application, a Python web platform, utilizing the Flask framework, and designed a RESTful API following the CRUD (Create, Read, Update, Delete) model.
-* Implemented Flask login authentication to enhance user security.
-* Implemented a secure user registration and authentication system to ensure seamless user interactions.
-* Developed event management capabilities, including event creation, updates, and deletions.
-* Enabled file uploads for events, expanding multimedia capabilities.
-* Utilized PostgreSQL for efficient data storage and retrieval.
-* Successfully deployed the backend API on Fly.io for scalability and accessibility.
-* Technologies Used: Flask, Flask-Login, SQLAlchemy, PostgreSQL, Flask-Bcrypt
-* **Future Development (Current)**: Actively working on integrating the backend with a React frontend to provide a comprehensive user experience with intuitive registration and login forms.
-[Frontend repository](https://github.com/doinyco/connect-application-frontend)

 ***My Next Gym*** · [DEMO](https://www.youtube.com/watch?v=VFmsh5oNHYA) · [Github repository](https://github.com/doinyco/Backend-next-gym)
 - Designed and developed My Next Gym, a fullstack app which provide users an intuitive and easy-to-use interface for searching and discovering gyms, using Flask, React framework and Google Maps API